Application Timeline - 18 Months Before

 Once you have narrowed down the colleges in which you are interested, read anything you can find about them.
 If possible, talk to or correspond with alumni of these institutions or parents of students studying there.
+Attend college fairs, college nights, and speak to representatives.
 Confer with faculty and academic counseling staff at your own school.
 A good list of your selected programs can only be made if you are well informed.

 Undergraduates should register and prepare for the TOEFL, IELTS or other English language test accepted by your schools, as well as the SAT exams.
 In addition to one of the English language tests, Graduate students should determine whether they will need to register for the GRE and/or GMAT exams.
 Law students will likely need the LSAT, medical students the MCAT – and there are several more!
 Please visit our section on standardized tests for more information on standard tests you may be required to take.